AZ-400: Designing and Implementing Microsoft DevOps Solutions

 done

-The image is a diagram illustrating the structure of a YAML pipeline, showing the flow from a trigger through stages, jobs, and steps, with tasks like publishing build artifacts and deploying Azure App Services.
+The image illustrates a YAML pipeline structure, showing the flow from a trigger through stages, jobs, and steps, with tasks like publishing build artifacts and deploying Azure App Services.

 trigger: